enhanced in 2019

 (Mos-cato) The moscato variety belongs to the muscat family of grapes - and so do moscatel and muscat ottonel.

-Food pairings: Moscato shows best on its own: without food but sweet wines will pair with dessert.
+Food pairings: Moscato shows best on its own: without a proper dish but sweet wines will pair with dessert.

 Districts: moscato grows in most vine-friendly climates, including Italy, the Rhône Valley (where it is called muscat blanc à petits grains) and Austria (where it is called Muskateller).